 3. Are you particularly stiff in the morning?

 This may be due to digestive-related lymph congestion in the joints.

 4. Does your skin easily become itchy or irritated?

-1. Did you answer yes to any of the previous questions?
+1. Did you answer “yes” to a lot of the previous questions?

 For the proliferation of healthy intestinal microbiology (good bugs), the upper and lower digestion must be coordinated in concert to support a healthy intestinal environment, and the microbes themselves must be properly nourished.